shevett/sitincator/README.md

 ![Sitincator](https://github.com/simplificator/sitincator/raw/gh-pages/images/sitincator.png)

+This is a fork from the [original Sitincator](https://github.com/simplificator/sitincator/) project.
+As improvements are added, we are putting in pull requests to merge back into the master, but in the meantime, we're working on this fork.

+Features in this fork (completed vs planned)

+* [completed] Configurable textual display for the room name
+* [in progress] Regular Expression match against reservation name to allow for shared calendars
+* [in progress] Configurable clock display

 `Sitincator` is [Simplificator's](https://www.simplificator.com) meeting room display system.
 It consists of a React/Electron app running on a Raspberry Pi 3, which is connected to a touch screen display.